Alcaro/bridges/arlib/sandbox/README.txt

 grsecurity https://grsecurity.net/
-it's a kernel patch, likely to conflict with your distro seems to be more about protecting against kernel vulnerabilities than protecting processes from each other seems to not be freely available
+it's a kernel patch, likely to conflict with your distro seems to be more about protecting against kernel vulnerabilities than protecting processes from each other seems to not be freely available anymore

 chroot https://en.wikipedia.org/wiki/Chroot
 not a complete sandbox, doesn't protect network